-A master’s in pharmaceutics program at Saint Joseph’s University provides you the experience necessary to improve how drugs are administered, helping you pave the way for new administration methods.
+Saint Joseph’s University's accredited Master of Science in Pharmaceutics program provides you with the experience necessary to improve how drugs are administered, helping you pave the way for new administration methods.
 Working one-on-one with expert faculty, you’ll gain insight and foresight as you uncover new areas of research in our state-of-the-art labs.
-Pharmaceutics classes are offered both full time and part time from our University City campus.
-You can choose from a thesis or non-thesis master’s degree track or work toward the Pharmaceutics PhD.
-With an advanced degree, your knowledge and network will help you begin a rewarding career in the healthcare industry.
+This thesis-based pharmaceutics program is offered full-time and part-time from our University City campus.
+For those interested in our non-thesis option, we invite you to explore our Drug Development and Industrial Pharmacy MS.

 What Sets Our Program Apart

 Obtaining a master’s in pharmaceutics from Saint Joseph’s University offers the opportunity to work in our recently renovated Industrial Pharmacy Laboratory, a full-scale, GLP-compliant pharmaceutical research facility fully equipped to support analysis, preformulation and formulation research of drugs.

 Our thesis-based program invites you to work closely with faculty to explore and investigate a pharmaceutics-related topic you're interested in.
 Writing a thesis offers the opportunity to submit the final product to an academic journal, helping you gain a competitive edge in the job market.

 Our small class sizes promote personal attention as you collaborate and work with pharmaceutics and pharmaceutical sciences faculty who are experts in areas including drug delivery, pharmacokinetics, precision medicine and more.

 Long-standing relationships with healthcare companies and pharmaceutical organizations present you with many internship and job opportunities in pharmaceutics.
 These companies include: